 CommonPass is another being developed by The World Economic Forum and the Commons Project Foundation.
 It would allow travellers to access testing or vaccination information and generate a QR code that could be shown to authorities.
 They have partnered with several airlines, including Cathay Pacific, JetBlue, Lufthansa, Swiss Airlines, United Airlines, and Virgin Atlantic.

 IBM has also been developing its own Digital Health Pass that would give individuals a way to present proof of vaccination or a negative test to access public locations.
+The company has also developed New York’s Excelsior Pass.

 Will a vaccine certificate for COVID open up travel faster?

 In order to restart the global tourism industry, governments around the world need to be confident that they are effectively mitigating the risk of importing the COVID-19 virus into their countries.
-This means having accurate information on passengers’ COVID-19 health status, which vaccine certifications and health passes can provide.
+This means having accurate information on passengers’ COVID-19 health status, which vaccine certifications and health passes could provide.

 What are the current challenges?